gshakir/ansible-recipes/vpc/README.md

 # Ansible VPC

-A recipe for creating a VPC using the [blueprint here](/vpc/roles/vpc-and-subnets/defaults/main.yml) .
+A recipe for creating a VPC using the [blueprint here](/vpc/roles/vpc-and-subnets/defaults/main.yml) with private and public subnets in multiple availability zones.
 The play book does the following:

 * Create a VPC
     * Creation of the VPC is idempotent when re-running the playbook as long as